Graylog2/documentation/pages/getting_started/configure.rst

 *  ``discovery.zen.ping.unicast.hosts: ["es01.acme.org", "es02.acme.org"]``

 	* Elasticsearch uses a custom discovery implementation called "Zen Discovery" for node-to-node clustering and master election.
 To form a cluster with nodes on other servers, you have to provide a seed list of other nodes in the cluster that are likely to be live and contactable.
-	* May be specified as IP address or FQDN
+	* May be specified as IP address or FQDN.